Tim-Mortier/Database-editor/README.md

-# assignment_python
+# Database editor
 ## Explanation of the program
 This program can edit and show almost any SQLLite database using the terminal.
+The program can't create a new database.
+It only works when a database is given.
 The following commands are implemented:
 - add: adds a new record to its table
 - change: change a record in its table